orlawalsh/React-BeautyBoxx/README.md

 + react-dropzone was used for the purpose of being able to upload product images
 + Images are stored using cloudinary
 + use of the JSON local storage
-+ react-moment is used to display the time the review was posted
++ react-moment is used to display the date the review was posted
 + Routes in a navbar for easy naviagtion between pages

 ## Independent learning.

-. . . . .
-State the non-standard aspects of Angular (or other related technologies) that you researched and applied in this assignment . . . . .
++ I learned how to implement routing
++ I learned how to use react-drop with cloudinary for the purpose of uploading product pictures
++ I learned how to use and implement JSON local storage
++ I also added a search function
++
++

 [image1]: ./model.png